 Those under 18 must complete an application and have it co-signed, in person, by a parent or legal guardian.
 Legal guardians must provide court documentation as proof of guardianship in addition to valid ID as outlined above.

 If you live outside of Redford Township, you may still use our materials, facilities, and attend events at the library.
 In order to borrow items, your options include:

 - TLN – Non-residents who live within the boundaries of a reciprocal Library Network library may use their card at RTDL.

 - MILibraryCards – RTDL participates in the statewide MILibraryCard program which offers lending to participating libraries.
-Non-residents may use their home library card with a MILibraryCard sticker to borrow books only.
+Non-residents may use their home library card with a MILibraryCard sticker to borrow items with some restrictions.